---dlib_config
+Syntax --dlib

+Description Use this option to use the system header files for the DLIB library; the compiler will automatically locate the files and use them when compiling.

+Note: The DLIB library is used by default: To use the CLIB library, use the --clib option instead.

+See also --dlib\config, page 249, --no\system\include, page 263, --system\include\dir, page 274, and --clib, page 241.

+Project>Options>General Options>Library Configuration

+--dlib\config

+Syntax --dlib\config filename.h|config

+filename A DLIB configuration header file, see Rules for specifying a filename or directory as parameters, page 234.

+config The default configuration file for the specified configuration will be used.
+Choose between:

+none, no configuration will be used

+normal, the normal library configuration will be used

+(default)

-Syntax dlib_config filename.h config Parameters filename A DLIB configuration header file, see Rules for specifying a filename or directory as parameters , page 234. config The default configuration file for the specified configuration will be used.
-Choose between: none, no configuration will be used normal, the normal library configuration will be used (default) full, the full library configuration will be used.
-Description explicit file or by specify that library configuration y which library configuration to use, either by specifying an ying a library configuration-in which case the default file for n will be used.
-Make sure that you specify a configuration that y you are using.
-If you do not specify this option, the default e will be used.
+full, the full library configuration will be used.

+Use this option to specify which library configuration to use, either by specifying an explicit file or by specifying a library configuration-in which case the default file for that library configuration will be used.
+Make sure that you specify a configuration that corresponds to the library you are using.
+If you do not specify this option, the default library configuration file will be used.

 All prebuilt runtime libraries are delivered with corresponding configuration files.
 You can find the library object files and the library configuration files in the directory avr\lib.
-For examples and information about prebuilt runtime libraries, see Prebuilt runtime libraries , page 111. corresponding customize istomized runtime library, you should also create a ed library configuration file, which must be specified to the rmation, see Customizing and building your own runtime Note: This option only a applies to the IAR DLIB runtime environment.
-To set related options, cl hoose: Project>Options>General Options>Library Configuration
+For examples and information about prebuilt runtime libraries, see Prebuilt runtime libraries, page 111.

+If you build your own customized runtime library, you should also create a corresponding customized library configuration file, which must be specified to the compiler.
+For more information, see Customizing and building your own runtime library, page 108.

-do cross_call
+Note: This option only applies to the IAR DLIB runtime environment.

+Project>Options>General Options>Library Configuration

+--do\cross\call

-Syntax do_cross_call
+Syntax --do\cross\call

 Description Use this option to force the compiler to run the cross call optimizer, regardless of the optimization level.
 The cross call optimizer is otherwise only run at high size optimization.

 See also -s, page 271.

-To set related options, choose:

 Project>Options>C/C++ Compiler>Optimizations

--е

-Syntax -е
+Syntax -e

 Description In the command line version of the compiler, language extensions are disabled by default.
 If you use language extensions such as extended keywords and anonymous structs and unions in your source code, you must use this option to enable them.

-Note: The -e option and thestrict option cannot be used at the same time.
+Note: The -e option and the --strict option cannot be used at the same time.

 See also Enabling language extensions, page 169.

 Project>Options>C/C++ Compiler>Language 1>Standard with IAR extensions

 Note: By default, this option is selected in the IDE.

-ec+ ++
+--ec++

-Syntax ec++
+Syntax --ec++

 Description In the compiler, the default language is C. If you use Embedded C++, you must use this option to set the language the compiler uses to Embedded C++.

-ΠË Project>Options>C/C++ Compiler>Language 1>C++
+Project>Options>C/C++ Compiler>Language 1>C++

 and

 Project>Options>C/C++ Compiler>Language 1>C++ dialect>Embedded C++